 It is my intention that when the final Tekiah Gedolah is sounded, that our prayer and study, our singing and our oneness will bring you to strength and renewed purpose as we enter 5778.

 Finally, I wish to share a personal word with you.
 I began my tenure with the TJC in December of 2012.
 Over nearly five years, it has been my privilege to lead you in prayer and study each month and during the Holy Days.
 I have been touched by the TJC leadership’s dedication, hard work and vision.
 Your participation has been gratifying to me as well.
 I have decided, however, that it is the appropriate time for me to retire from my work with the TJC.
 My decision is due in no small part to doing more travel as well as more teaching in Albuquerque.
 My final Shabbat at the TJC will be on Simchat Torah, Friday, October 13th, and on Shabbat morning, October 14th for Torah study.
 I hope you will be able to participate in a Shabbat which celebrates Torah, and which is a meaningful time to say farewell to one another.

-Susie joins me in wishing our TJC community a new year of health and joy, fulfillment and peace.
+Susan joins me in wishing you a new year of health, fulfillment and peace.